Hollister, California: Government

 Around early 2014, Hollister hired four additional police officers to battle a perceived increase in methamphetamine use.
 In addition, the early 2010s saw an increase in heroin use among young adults, possibly related to tighter regulation of prescription drugs such as Oxycontin which have similar effects to heroin.
 Furthermore, youth violence spiked around 2013 and 2014.

 Confusion with Hollister Co.

 Hollister Co. is an American lifestyle brand by Abercrombie & Fitch Co. that projects a Southern California image.
-According Abercrombie & Fitch, the name "Hollister" was pulled out of thin air.
+According to Abercrombie & Fitch, the name Hollister was pulled out of thin air.
 The city of Hollister is not affiliated with Hollister Co., and Hollister Co. does not manufacture goods or operate a store in the city of Hollister.
-In 2009, Abercrombie & Fitch threatened to sue local merchants in the city of Hollister for trademark infringement for attempting to sell clothes bearing the name "Hollister", prompting at least one merchant to back down.
+In 2009, Abercrombie & Fitch threatened to sue local merchants in the city of Hollister for trademark infringement for attempting to sell clothes bearing the name Hollister, prompting at least one merchant to back down.

 Media

-BenitoLink serves San Benito County.
-BenitoLink is a locally created community-based online news website.
-It covers all of San Benito County, which includes the two main towns of Hollister and San Juan Bautista and the many miles of open rural countryside that make up the rest of the county.
-In 2012, the Community Foundation for San Benito County held listening sessions with a wide variety and large number of county residents to get an idea of the population's needs and interests.
-The result was an clear interest in a consistent, dependable news source that people could depend on for basic facts, info on activities and a commitment to covering local government.
-BenitoLink was created with a Knight Foundation grant and the support of the Community Foundation for San Benito County.

-As a nonprofit news site, BenitoLink is community supported much like PBS stations with individual donors, business sponsors, and major donors.
-It hosts forums for elections and civil dialogue about important community topics.
-BenitoLink has a group of reporters and photographers who make an effort to produce stories without inserting their personal opinion and giving the reader the opportunity to learn about the many things occurring in the rapidly growing county.
-The main focus of the reporting team is government, investigative and features that look at the unique character of the county.
-The BenitoLink staff refrains from publishing editorials or taking political positions and welcome stimulating conversation among residents.